-- 4.8 a) Details of Financial Assets sold to Securitisation Company (SC) / Reconstruction Company (RC) for Asset Reconstruction During the current and previous year, the Bank has not sold any Financial assets to Securitisation Company (SC) / Reconstruction Company (RC) for Asset Reconstruction. - Details of book value of investment in Security Receipts b) During the current and previous year, the Bank has not made investment in Security Receipts.
+- 4.8 a) Details of Financial Assets sold to Securitisation Company (SC) / Reconstruction Company (RC) for Asset Reconstruction

+Desire the suscept and provious years the Back has not sold any Financial assets to Securitisation Company - During the current and previous year, the Bank has not sold any Financial assets to Securitisation Company (SC) / Reconstruction Company (RC) for Asset Reconstruction. - Details of book value of investment in Security Receipts During the current and previous year, the Bank has not made investment in Security Receipts.